-Your Spring Break Packing List, Solved
+The Everything-You'll-Ever-Need List Of Packing Essentials For Spring Break

 Even when you make a complete packing list, it's inevitable that there will be last-minute add-ons that will keep your suitcase from actually zipping shut.
-And even though vacation clothing tends to be small (shorts and bathing suits take up a lot less space than sweaters and pants), the need for options ends up undoing any mental editing and outfit-planning that happened while daydreaming in that last pre-vacation board meeting.
+And even though spring break clothing tends to be small (shorts and bathing suits take up a lot less space than sweaters and boots), the need for options ends up undoing any mental editing and outfit-planning that happened while daydreaming in that last pre-vacation board meeting.

 So, whether you're planning ahead for an upcoming trip or scrambling to get things together before you jet off tomorrow, we've broken down the spring traveling must-haves you simply cannot leave home without.
 The (major) key to packing smart and packing light is focusing on versatility; it's what makes packing a breeze.
 Click through to see exactly what we mean.